BleuLlama/AmigaInputToUSB/README.md

 etc.  By sitting in a tight loop, we can determine these X and Y movements, and output them using the Arduino's Mouse library.

-Those two function identically, although the Atari mouse swaps the signals found on the D9 connector's pin 1 and 4.
+Those two function identically, although the Atari mouse essentially swaps the wiring found on the D9 connector's pin 1 and 4.

 # Development Phases